Cornered ECB faces high expectations for virus response | Malay Mail

 But the total of over €2.6 trillion of purchases so far have brought the ECB under unprecedented political and legal attack and sowed deep divisions within its governing council.

-Much of Lagarde’s work since taking office in November has been to reknit such wounds.
+Much of Lagarde’s work since taking office in November has been to salve such wounds.

 Rather than risk reopening the battle, she may once again call on governments to intervene with tax and spending changes.